Process Reversal advocates and ensures the viability of film for all.

 Process Reversal is a federally recognized, tax exempt public charity under section 501(c)(3) of the internal revenue code.
 In accordance with the law, our articles of incorporation, by-laws, minutes and financial records can be reviewed here.

 We are a volunteer-run organization operating on a collective model of sharing duties and responsibilities.
 Accordingly, each member-volunteer provides direction to the activities of Process Reversal.
 To learn more about membership visit this page.

 Process Reversal has been putting down roots in the Denver/Front Range area since we incorporated in Colorado in 2012.
-We are committed to developing and participating in a domestic and international network of artists and communities that share knowledge and celebrate film (e.g. the independent film labs community) across borders.
-To that end, many of our members, programs and projects travel extensively and function nomadically, building a more vibrant community for film within Colorado and beyond.
+We are committed to developing and participating in a domestic and international network of artists and communities that share knowledge and celebrate film (e.g. the Film Labs community).
+Many of our members, programs and projects travel extensively and function nomadically, building a community for film within Colorado and beyond.

 Process Reversal first formed as an association in 2012 and received federal tax exempt 501(c)(3) status in 2016.
-Since 2012, we have conducted educational activities with over 50 film communities and institutions all around the world.
-This includes the performance and facilitation of lectures, workshops and screenings addressing the contemporary practice of working with film.
+Since 2012, we have taught workshops and presented screenings in over 50 film communities and institutions all around the world.

 We’re always interested in receiving questions and comments from members of the filmmaking community.
 If you would like to contact us, we recommend reaching out directly to one of our members.
 You can also email us at [email protected] or use the contact form found here.